 3 - What are the legal steps that will happen if this event transpired?

-If no will created, the next of kin or the beneficiary of the deceased estate may file Originating Summons in court for an order to appoint the said person as the administrator of the deceased estate.
+If no will is created, the next of kin or the beneficiary of the deceased estate may file Originating Summons in court for an order to appoint the said person as the administrator of the deceased estate.
 The court will determine whether there is any objection from the beneficiaries to appoint the applicant as administrator.

 If there is no objection, the court will grant the order appointing the applicant as an administrator of the property.
-Once the order is made, the administrator shall forward a copy of the court order to the bank for the record and continue to make repayment of the loan or other-wise to redeem the property from the Bank.
+Once the order is made, the Administrator shall forward a copy of the court order to the bank for the record and continue to make repayment of the loan or otherwise to redeem the property from the Bank.